christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 Policy persistence constraint (v2):
 - Policies must be represented as plain tables with scalar values (strings/numbers/booleans) and other plain tables.
-- No functions and no userdata; if you need complex logic, put it into your action or your situation factory and keep policy as simple parameters.
+- No functions and no userdata; if you need complex logic, put it into your action or your situation map and keep policy as simple parameters.

 ### Action